KenEkanem/100DaysOfCode/Day4/README.md

 ### Randomisation in Python
-Mersene twister - Pseudorandom number generator
+Mersene twister - Pseudorandom number generator Generatin random integers
+Generating random floating point numbers

 ### Module
 Split code up into individual modules
-Modules are responsible for a different functionalities in a project
+- Modules are responsible for a different functionalities in a project

+### List
+A data structure used to organize and store grouped pieces of data

 ## Projects
+- Random exercise
+- virtual coin toss program